Skip to main content

 positive-intentions

-Modern JavaScript frameworks like React and Vue have popularized functional and declarative approaches to web development.
-While these frameworks have made creating dynamic web applications more accessible, it's worth exploring the potential of web components in this evolving landscape.
-Lit, with its minimalistic and declarative approach, stands out as an appealing base for leveraging web components in modern frontend development.
+Modern JavaScript frameworks like React JS and Vue JS have popularized the functional programming paradigm and declarative approaches to web app development.
+While these frameworks have made creating dynamic web applications more accessible, it's worth exploring the potential of web components in this landscape.
+Lit elements, with its minimalistic and declarative approach, stands out as an appealing base for leveraging web components in modern web and app development.

 In this guide, we'll explore the step-by-step process of creating a UI framework for web components that leverages a functional reactive programming style.
-We'll start by creating a set of custom hooks that mirror React's hook system.
+We'll start by creating a set of custom hooks that mirror the React framework's hook system.
 We'll then implement these hooks within a Lit-based web component library.
-By the end of this tutorial, you'll have hands-on experience constructing a fully functional todo list application using Lit and our custom hooks.
-This practical approach will demonstrate how to combine the best of modern frontend frameworks with the native capabilities of web components, offering a powerful and flexible solution for your web development projects.
+This practical approach will demonstrate how to combine the best of modern frontend frameworks with the native capabilities of web components, offering a powerful and flexible solution for your web application development projects.

 What are Web Components?